isabella232/OctoStyle/_pages/markdown.md

 | `warning` | yellow |
 | `problem` | red    |

-Call-outs are added through bootstrap alerts https://getbootstrap.com/components/#alerts.
+Call-outs are added through bootstrap alerts [https://getbootstrap.com/components/#alerts](https://getbootstrap.com/components/#alerts).

-## Reuse text in multiple locations
+## Reuse text

 To create reusable text that is automatically added to any document that references it, add the text to a new file and save the file with a key followed by `.include.md`.
-For instance, `latest-version.include.md`:
+For instance, `latest-version.include.md`, and save the file to the `docs/shared-content/` or `blog/shared-content/` directory respectively:

 ```md
 The latest version of Octopus Deploy is version 2020.1
 ```

-To include the text in other documents use the following syntax everywhere you want it to be included:
+To include the text in other documents use the following syntax everywhere you want the text to be included:

 `!include <latest-version>`

 When you use an include file in this way, you only need to update the text in one file and the updated text will be included anywhere it is referenced.

+See [Octopus snippets](octopus-snippets.md) for more information on this topic and a library of ready to use snippets.

 ### Docker images